Assistant Professor, Fiction Directing, School of Cinema

 GTAs receive their pay on an Academic Year schedule, and will receive 6 (six) equal payments per semester.
-The first Fall payment issues at the end of September and the last comes at the end of February; the first Spring payment issues at the end of March and the last comes at the end of July.
-For GTAs teaching both Fall and Spring of the same Academic Year, the sixth Fall payment does not issue at the end of February and instead issues at the end of the following August (i.e., 5 Fall checks then 6 Spring checks then 1 Fall check).
+The first Fall payment issues at the end of September and the last comes at the end of February; the first Spring payment is issued at the end of March and the last comes at the end of July.
+For GTAs teaching both Fall and Spring of the same Academic Year, the sixth Fall payment does not issue at the end of February and instead is issued at the end of the following August (i.e., 5 Fall checks then 6 Spring checks then 1 Fall check).

 GAs receive their pay on a 12-month schedule and will receive 5 (five) equal, consecutive monthly payments per semester, with the first Fall payment issuing at the end of September and the first Spring payment issuing at the end of February.

 ISAs receive their pay on an hourly pay schedule, meaning, in the middle of the month following the month the hours are worked, e.g., hours worked during the September pay period and reported at the end of September will be paid on or about October 15th; hours worked during the October pay period and reported at the end of October will be paid on or about November 15th.
 The specific hourly pay date varies depending on where the weekends fall each month; please refer to the hourly pay calendar on HR's website.

 Q: Is the salary amount the same for In-state/Out-of-state/International students?

 Yes - the salary amount is the same.